avajs/ava/readme.md

 AVA includes typings for TypeScript.
 You have to setup transpilation yourself.
 When you set `module` to `commonjs` in your `tsconfig.json` file, TypeScript will automatically find the type definitions for AVA.
 You should set `target` to `es2015` to use Promises and async functions.

+### Babel Configuration for Test Scripts

-If you want to customize the babel transpiler for test files, you can do so by adding a `"babel"` key to the `"ava"` section in your package.json file.
+If you want to customize the babel transpiler for test files, you can do so by adding a `"babel"` key to the `ava` section in your `package.json` file.

 ```json
 {